evenssalies/Machine-learning/perceptron.md

     \right)
 ```

 A bias, which is actually a third weight, $w_0$, is considered.
 It is a term added to the prediction.
+Import the library and set the seed for pseudo-random number generation (this is useful for identical replications of the numbers created in this example)

 ```python
 # perceptron.py